-Per Deer Trustee Report implementation, the CWD management zone has been changed to CWD affected counties.
+Per Deer Trustee Report implementation, the CWD management zone has transitioned to CWD affected counties.
 These boundaries match the counties that are prohibited from baiting and feeding.
 A county is included if a wild or captive animal has been tested and confirmed to be positive for CWD in the county or portion of the county is within a 10-mile radius of a wild or captive animal that has been tested and confirmed to be positive for CWD.

 White-tailed deer farming

 Please click for a larger deer farms map image.
 Registered Deer Farms.
 Courtesy of DATCP.

 As of 2014 there were 458 registered deer farms in Wisconsin.
 White-tailed deer farming is regulated and licensed by the Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP).
 However the Department of Natural Resources (DNR) is responsible for regulating white-tailed deer farm fencing.
 Before you can register your farm with DATCP you must have your fence inspected and receive a deer farm fence certificate from the DNR.